 All open datasets, deliverables and scientific publications will be uploaded in Zenodo.
-Public deliverables will also be made available in the official CHORIZO website http://chorizoproject.eu.
-They will also be linked to the OpenAIRE-community for maximum findability.
+Public deliverables are also made available on the official CHORIZO website http://chorizoproject.eu.
+They will also be linked to the OpenAIRE-community for maximum findability, after the first reporting period.
 The uploaded files will be tagged with metadata according to the Zenodo standards, as well as with the tag "CHORIZO".